MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMBlmSetting.md

 ### -Policies

 Specify an array of BitLocker policies to include.
-For more information on the specific policy cmdlets, see the [New-CMBlmSetting](New-CMBlmSetting.md#related-links) cmdlet.
+For more information on the specific policy cmdlets, see the **Related links** in the [New-CMBlmSetting](New-CMBlmSetting.md) cmdlet.

 If you don't specify any policies with the **-Policies** parameter, the default policy is a single, not configured, OS drive encryption policy.
 For more information on this default policy type, see [New-CMBMSOSDEncryptionPolicy](New-CMBMSOSDEncryptionPolicy.md).